Get

 2. Celery

 Celery is another crisp veggie that can help prevent bad breath in dogs.
-Celery is said to assist the salivary glands’ production, meaning it helps to rinse away back bacteria from your dog’s mouth.
+Celery is said to assist the salivary glands’ production, meaning it helps to rinse away bacteria from your dog’s mouth.
 Offer a few small pieces to your dog on occasion or when you notice that their breath is starting to smell.

 3. Apples

 Another common food item in our homes, apples are a fruit that can help keep your dog’s teeth clean and freshen their breath.
 With that being said, you must remove the core and seeds.
-Apple seeds contain trace amounts of cyanide, which gets released when they are chewed and could cause problems if consumed in large enough quantities.
+Apple seeds contain trace amounts of cyanide, which is released when they are chewed and could cause problems if consumed in large enough quantities.

 4. Apple Cider Vinegar